There’s a Moment Before the Top

 For full seasonal planning, see our Best time to visit Ninh Binh guide.

-How to get to Mua Cave from Hanoi?
+How to visit Mua Cave (Quick Overview)

 Mua Cave’s central location makes it easy to combine with other major attractions within 10–20 minutes’ drive